2018 Mitsubishi Outlander PHEV Specs: Breaking Down the Numbers

 Should you buy Mitsu's redesigned 4WD plug-in hybrid?
+A closer look at the next-gen 2018 Mitsubishi Outlander PHEV

 Mitsubishi sold more than 5,052 Outlander PHEV models in 2018, which the company says is the first time a plug-in hybrid has surpassed 5,000 sales in Canada in one calendar year (5,270, to be exact).
+If that number surprises you, it should.
+And it shouldn’t.
+It should, if only because if any carmaker was going to do that, I’d not have guessed it would be one of the country’s smallest.
+It shouldn’t be because the Outlander PHEV is actually pretty darn good.

-Outlander PHEV vs Gas-powered model: What’s the difference?
+Outlander PHEV vs ICE: What’s The Difference?

 First, aside from the badging, clues that this is any different from the gas-powered Outlander are few: there’s the extra filling door on the passenger side for the charging port, the shifter is a joystick instead of a traditional PRNDL stick and the instrument panel has details on the powertrain the gas model doesn’t.